flatypus/flatypus.me/README.md

-This is basically like my porfolio I guess.
+This is basically like my portfolio I guess.